Code of Student Rights and Responsibilities

 - The Hearing Authority may accept for consideration all information which reasonable persons would accept as having relevance to the allegations.
 Unduly repetitious, personally abusive information, or evidence overly extraneous to the charges under consideration should be excluded.

 - Pertinent records, exhibits and written statements may be accepted as evidence for consideration at the discretion of the Hearing Authority.
-The dean of Student services must receive such pertinent records, exhibits and written statements at least five (5) Business Days prior to a hearing for a party to include such evidence in the hearing, unless as otherwise allowed by the Hearing Authority.
+The Vice Chancellor of Student Services must receive such pertinent records, exhibits and written statements at least five (5) Business Days prior to a hearing for a party to include such evidence in the hearing, unless as otherwise allowed by the Hearing Authority.
 All parties will be allowed similar and timely access to materials introduced during a Hearing.

 - All procedural questions during the hearing are subject to the final decision of the Hearing Authority.